 We understand that each traveler has special needs and interests, so we offer itinerary customization based on your preferences.
 Whether you’re a foodie, an adrenaline junkie, an adventurous soul, or simply looking for an adventure, let our Travel Specialists know and they’ll do their best to accommodate you.

 Tour Guides and Chauffeurs With Years Of Experience

 The Druk Heritage Team is extremely knowledgeable about Bhutan.
 You may rely on our experts to handle anything from Bhutan’s vibrant heritage to pretty much anything.

 Tourism in Bhutan

-Bhutan Tourism began in 1974, when the government of Bhutan opened its isolated country to the outside world in an effort to raise revenue and showcase Bhutan’s distinct culture and traditions to the outside world.
-Ever since the country implemented the strategy, The Kingdom of Bhutan received a total of 287 tourists in 1974.
-The number of tourists visiting Bhutan increased considerably from 2,850 in 1992 to 7,158 in 1999.
+Bhutan Tourism began in 1974, when the government of Bhutan opened the isolated country to the outside world in an effort to raise revenue and showcase Bhutan’s distinct culture and traditions to the outside world.
+When the country opened to the world, The Kingdom of Bhutan received a total of 287 tourists in 1974.
+The number of tourists visiting Bhutan increased gradually from 2,850 in 1992 to 7,158 in 1999.
 Tourism generated almost $2 million in annual earnings by the late 1980s.

 Royal Bhutan Airlines – Druk Air used to be Bhutan’s only airline to fly into Bhutan, but since then, Tashi Air – A Private Airline has begun to operate in the country.